DeployBoard/deployboard/apps/docs/src/contributing.md

 The usernames created as part of the seed script are:

-- admin@example.com (role: Admin)
+- admin@seed.seed (role: Admin)
-- editor@example.com (role: Editor)
+- editor@seed.seed (role: Editor)
-- viewer@example.com (role: Viewer)
+- viewer@seed.seed (role: Viewer)

 The password provided for all development users is the string `Password123`.

 !!!
 Note

     Disabled users are also created for each role.
 The disabled users were created for testing access controls.

-API Keys are also created, you can find them at `localhost:3000/settings/apikeys`.
+API Keys are also created, you can find them at `localhost:3000/account/apikeys`.

 ### Build the app